Indian Weather Essay

 Time of the Year: December, January (sometimes in February)

 As the time moves fast towards winter, days become shorter and nights become longer.
 Temperature can be as low as minus 5 degrees Celsius at some places (such as the extreme northern regions in India).
 People wear woolen clothes to keep themselves warm.
 Some travel to sea-shore areas to enjoy the pleasant weather.
-Some also travel to the high altitude areas to experience snowfalls like Uttarakhand, Kashmir, etc. The overall temperature increases as January ends and moves towards February.
+This season is the season of cheerful festivals like Christmas, the new year, and various foods.
+This season's picnic is perfect.
+Some also travel to high altitude areas to experience snow falls like Uttarakhand, Kashmir, etc. The overall temperature increases as January ends and moves towards February.

 The summer season mainly starts in April and stays until the month of June.
 Due to the country’s tropical nature, the summer season gets extremely hot in some parts of India such as Rajasthan, Gujarat, Delhi, Uttar Pradesh experiences the scorching heat of the summer sun.
 The temperature ranges from 30 to 40 degrees Celsius during this season and the length of the day is generally longer than the length of the night.
 The highest temperature during the summer season could be 50 to 52 degrees Celsius.